cyy963/education-portal-frontend/README.md

 The login process includes field validation, making an API call to the `/login` endpoint, and handling the server response.

-**Note:** For demo purposes, the student is automatically logged in with the following credentials:

-- Email: a_andrews@missionx.school.nz
-- Password: AA1234

 ### Registering a New User

 The signup process includes field validation, preparing user data, making an API call to the `/signup` endpoint, and handling the server response.

 **Note:** This functionality has been disabled for demo purposes.

-### Protected Routes

-Protected routes ensure that only authenticated users can access certain routes.
-If an unauthenticated user tries to access a protected route, they are redirected to the home page.

-**Note:** This functionality has been disabled for demo purposes.

 ## Project Library

 The Project Library allows students to select a project which takes them to the relevant Student Dashboard page.

-**For demo purposes, only the Introduction project has this functionality.**

 Teachers can also access the Project Library.
 Available projects are stored in a MySQL database.